 A laparoscopy (also known as ‘keyhole surgery’) is a procedure that allows a surgeon to look inside the abdominal or pelvic area without having to open up the cavity.
 During the procedure, a tiny camera called a laparoscope is inserted through a small cut near the belly button.
 The laparoscope’s camera transmits images to a video screen, allowing surgeons to diagnose problems and create a treatment plan.

 Then additional small cuts are made, through which specialised instruments are inserted.
 These instruments are used to perform procedures internally.
 When the procedure is finished, the instruments are removed and the incisions closed up.

-How is single cut laparoscopy different?
+How is single cut laparoscopic surgery different?

 Thanks to advancements in surgical instruments, surgeons who specialise in single cut laparoscopy can now perform surgery through one single incision.
 Instead of cutting the patient multiple times to allow the insertion of necessary surgical tools, only one 10-15mm long incision is made near the belly button.

 A specialised port device is used to keep the instruments separate and further reduce trauma to the incision site.
 The port allows incredible manoeuvrability and optimal access to the target tissue.
 Incredibly, surgeries such as hysterectomies and the removal of ovarian cysts – once requiring large open cuts and long recovery times – can now be performed through one tiny cut.